WodenWang820118/vuejs-fireblog/README.md

 Since the project was built in Vue 2, the related libraries stopped supporting Vue 2 and gradually moved to Vue 3.
 In August, I upgraded the options API to Vue 3 and refactored the codebase into personal use blog.
 Currently, the project moves to the composition API, which seamlessly improves the overall readability and maintainability.
-The project is still ongoing the refactor process as you might see some options API show up in some views or components.
+The project is still ongoing the refactor and debugging process as you might see some options API and bugs show up in some views or components.

+## What are the differences?
+- Using Vue 3 composition API with Vuex and Vue-router.
+- Disregarding the admin tab and its functionality.
+- Only the specific, unique registered email user can create a post.
+Visitors can only read the posts.
+- Optimize the logic when creating a new post; compress the image before uploading to firebase.
+- Organize the states into sub-modules.
+- Use the markdown editor and renderer.
+- Slightly change the homepage layout.

 ## Future plans
 I've been learning Vue 3 for a while, but it could be hard to look up specific components within a view.
 Further, when uploading